LordDemonos/Quarm.Guide/_posts/2024-05-30-zeal-readme.md

 #### Setup and configuration
 Zeal 4.0 and later includes an integrated in-game map that contains the map data for all zones through Planes of Power.
-The map is drawn into the game's DirectX viewport as part of the rendering sequence and is currently not 'clickable'.
+The map is drawn into the game's DirectX viewport as part of the rendering sequence and is by default not 'clickable' (see interactive mode below).

 The map is controlled through three interfaces:
 * Dedicated Zeal options window tab (requires `zeal\uifiles`, see Installation notes above)